jacquev6/Patty/README.md

 The *MALIN platform* is a web application designed to help the MALIN team experiment with adapting exercises using LLMs and other AI tools.

-This README is designed to be read linearly once, from start to end.
+This README is designed to be read linearly at least once, from start to end.
 It starts at a high level then goes into more and more details regarding the *MALIN platform*'s functionality and technical design, and gives pointers about how to continue its development.

 # Authors & Licensing